slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - irritation -> challenge people to make something that they don't want to do. agitation -> challenge people to make something that they want to do. agitate more than irritate.
 -->

+> *"Advertising has us chasing cars and clothes, working jobs we hate so we can buy shit we don't need."
+-- Chuck Palahniuk*

 We're all in sales.
 To sell is to deal with objections.

 Sales used to be about information asymmetry but now it’s mostly applied persuasion and keeping relationships.
 Best sellers are now ambiverts.
 Being recomendend is the best marketing.